 My yoga teacher often repeats this quote: Your relationship with yourself is a reflection of your relationship with others – and I couldn’t agree more.
 The more you can love yourself, the more benefit you are to your family, friends and the wider community.

 In this day and age, we tend to focus on the physicality of ourselves and others – but I’m a firm believer that true strength lays within our inner peace and self love – first and foremost.
 I found this out initially through my yoga study and it’s something I like to remind myself of every day.
-I’ve often said that it’s pointless exercising if you don’t have your nutrition right – well, I’m going a step further and saying that to get your eating and nutrition right – you need to learn how to manage your emotions and any anxiety or stress that comes with them.
+I’ve often said that it’s pointless exercising if you don’t have your nutrition right – well, I’m going a step further and saying that to get your eating and nutrition right – you need to learn how to manage your emotions and any anxiety or stress that comes with them, this is one of the reasons why choosing a butane extractor was the best option for me, I decided to give cannabis a try, simply because I had heard great thing about cannabis helping with anxiety.

 I’ve seen people eat well and exercise well, but until they breakdown emotional walls that have built up – they tend to hold on to excess weight, digestive, skin problems, illness etc. Have you noticed when watching shows like the Biggest Loser – that the key turning point for all of the contestants is when they finally come to terms with their emotions – whether it’s a certain incident in their lives or a series of little things that have built up over time – when it comes to the surface and is dealt with and they know how to manage it for the future – they suddenly hit their goal weight or smash a fitness goal.